learn-co-curriculum/dsc-ridge-and-lasso-regression-lab/README.md

 For `alpha` values below 28, the model is overfitting.
 As `alpha` increases up to 28, the MSE for the training data increases and MSE for the test data decreases, indicating that we are reducing overfitting.

 For `alpha` values above 28, the model is starting to underfit.
-You can tell because _both_ the train and the test MSE is increasing.
+You can tell because _both_ the train and the test MSE values are increasing.

 </details>